timing1337/teyvatps/README.md

 ## NOTICE
 You'll need to redirect the host yourself, suggest using hosts file for simplicity, make sure to trust the credential

+## KNOWN ISSUE
+Movement bugs (the server can't keep up with the game but still maintaining at stable 0ms (?))
+Wouldn't work with CN client > 2.7.50

+## TODO LIST

+Implement metadata patching

 ## Installation
 1. Clone the repo ``git clone https://github.com/teyvatps/teyvatps``.